 Cherokee Trail of Tears With our family’s Native American heritage, we love old, traditional crops and this multi-purpose pole bean is no exception.
 Carried on the tragic forced march to Oklahoma where many Cherokee died along the way, women carried this beloved bean, sewn to the hems of their dresses.
 It is a wonderful purple tinged snap bean with very distinctive sweet, beany flavor.
 Then as it matures, it dries down to a shining black bean that is great in any recipe.
 One of my favorites.
 70 day green snap 90 days dry 1 oz per pack

 Crawford beans were gifted to us by Clarence Buckley of Liverpool, PA, being a cherished old family heirloom.
 The Crawford branch of his family brought the beans with them when they immigrated from Germany in the mid 1800’s.
 And we’re so glad!
 These rampant pole beans are like absolutely NOTHING I have grown before.
 The flavor is outstanding!
 They are a meaty bean which can be used as a snap bean when young.
 As they get older, they do develop a string but it is easily removed, leaving a very meaty snap bean or shell bean.
 At this stage, they look like a snake which swallowed multiple eggs!
 They can also be left to dry and used as a baking or soup bean with excellent flavor.
-We want to increase this bean so we have a limited supply this year.
 60 days to snap, 75 to shell, 90 to dry.
-1 oz per pack.
-Limited this year to 1 pack per customer until we can grow more out in 2019 SORRY BUT THE EARLY BIRDS WON THIS TIME; WE’RE OUT OF CRAWFORD BEANS AND WILL SUBSTITUTE IF NECESSARY ANOTHER GREAT POLE BEAN.
+1 1/2 oz per pack.
+SOLD OUT FOR 2021

 Dragon Tongue If you want a big, tender, juicy flat, meaty bush bean, this is the one for you!
 Dragon Tongue is a yellow bean with purple stripes (they fade away when blanched, cooked or canned).
 The taste is awesome, very sweet and beany, and they are very productive.
 60 days